cristicmf/dao/docs/Manual.md

 #### Database

 `Database` is a contract that extends `DefaultDougEnabled` and adds an internal method for checking if the calling contract is registered as a Doug actions contract.
+It is not required, but is slightly more convenient then writing that check alone.
 It can be extended by contracts that are registered as databases in the system.

 #### Errors

 Errors is a contract with a number of error names and codes that is used in 'dao-core` functions (and its other modules).

-NOTE: It is quite limited, and will hopefully be replaced with a more standardized one later.
-Also, it will be changed when constant variables can be declared outside of contracts, so that the contract doesn't have to be extended.
+NOTE: The Errors contract is quite limited and will hopefully be replaced with a more standardized one.
+Also, it will be changed when constant variables can be declared outside of contracts, so that the contract does not have to be extended.

 ## Getting Started

-TODO (when new imports are in place)

-#### Next steps
+The easiest way to get started is by looking at the contracts in  [dao-core](https://github.com/smartcontractproduction/dao-core) and running the tests.
+After that, the contracts can be deployed to a running Ethereum node using the deployment script in `scripts/ethereum` if needed.

 The next step is to go through some of the [tutorials](https://github.com/smartcontractproduction/dao/blob/master/docs/Tutorials.md).
+There you will learn how to write and add your own contracts and integrate them with the framework.

 <a name="develop"></a>
 ## Ðevelopment